On October 23, stars of the stage and screen come together on Broadway for one night only.

 About the Show

-On November 21st, 2022, distinguished artists from across the nation’s entertainment industry will come together at Town Hall for the 22nd annual production of The 24 Hour Plays on Broadway — and the first live return of this flagship event since the onset of the COVID-19 pandemic.
+On October 23, 2023 at 8pm, distinguished artists from across the nation’s entertainment industry will come together at Town Hall for the 23rd annual production of The 24 Hour Plays on Broadway.
+This event will honor playwright and screenwriter Warren Leight, a long time supporter of the organization.

 The 24 Hour Plays begin the evening before the performance, when the actors, writers, directors, and production staff gather for the Meet and Greet.
 In one dynamic hour, each person shares a prop and costume, and actors show off their special skills and something they’ve always wanted to do on stage.
 With this creative fuel in mind, the playwrights stay up all night writing world-premiere short plays.
 In the morning, the directors and actors return to launch into Broadway’s fastest rehearsal process and at 8 PM, the curtain rises on a performance of six never-before-seen new works.